davg1789/WordPuzzle/README.md

 - Moq
 - FluentAssertions

-#This project follow the SOLID principles with separation of responsabilities, dependency injection, interface segregation, open closed principle.
+#This project follow the SOLID principles with separation of responsabilities, dependency injection, interface segregation, open closed principle and TDD.

 #Domain, services and repositories are implemented